 Are you a researcher relocating to LKCMedicine or NTU from overseas?
 We have put together useful information for you to hit the ground running!
 Click here to download guide.

-Getting around Singapore: The public transport system is efficient and fast, making it convenient and easy to get around.
-You can travel by train (Metro Rail Transit) or bus with an Adult Stored Value Smartcard (EZ-link) that can be purchased at any Transitlink Ticket Office (located at MRT stations or bus interchanges) or convenience store (7-Eleven, Cheers, etc.).
-Your NTU staff card also integrates this payment function.
+Getting around Singapore: The public transport system is efficient and fast, making it convenient to get around.
+You can travel by train (Metro Rail Transit) or bus with an Adult Stored Value Smartcard (NTU Staff Pass, Bank cards with NETS FlashPay, or EZ-link) that can be purchased at any Transitlink Ticket Office (located at MRT stations or bus interchanges) or convenience store (7-Eleven, Cheers, etc.).
 Besides train and bus, taxi and private-hire cars through e-hailing are widely available (Grab, Tada, ComfortDelgo, Ryde, etc.).

 Searching for a place to stay in Singapore can seem daunting, especially if you are searching for an apartment while stationed overseas.
 Feel reassured that house hunting in the Lion City is no more difficult or easier than renting in any other major metropolis of a comparable population size anywhere around the world.

 If you are a newly arriving faculty or an international student at LKCMedicine / NTU, you are likely eligible for campus housing through the Office of Housing and Auxilliary Services (HAS).
-So, please explore these links (Faculty Housing, Student Housing).
+Please explore their respective websites (Faculty Housing, Student Housing).
 Since Research Fellows, Research Associates / Assistants are outside HAS’s purview, this section aims to address the potential concerns that they might face.

 Temporary accommodation upon arrival